Edit ESSENTIAL: Git usage

 No Compilation Errors

 Your code should compile at each commit, not only the final commit.
-If your code does not compile at any commit, it is considered to be a “broken” commit.
+If your code does not compile at a given commit, it is considered to be a “broken” commit.

 This might happen for a variety of reasons, such as: